-Please note that out of respect for those who are already waiting for their work I never agree to extremely short deadlines.
+Please note that out of respect for those who are already waiting for their work I never agree to extremely short deadlines on CRO jobs.

 First I look for all the data and information that might benefit your copy.
-In this stage, I still might have some extra questions regarding your business or your customers.
+In this stage, I sometimes ask some extra questions regarding your business and customers.

 Outline & Draft

 No text can be written in one sitting.
 After I have researched your audience and gathered all the information for the text, I prepare an outline which later gets turned into a draft.
-Once ready, the draft has to wait at least 24 hours before I look at it again (believe me, the best ideas come to mind when you see the text after a long break, not right after you write it).
+Once ready, the draft has to wait at least 24 hours before I look at it again (I come up with the best ideas when I see the text after a 1 or 2-day break, not right after I write it for the first time).

 After rewriting the draft, I send you the text.
 Depending on your decision, I can edit the copy if you believe it needs some extra changes.